TimoWillemsen/blog/src/content/posts/building-a-blog-with-specify.md

 /speckit.implement
 ```

 This command guided me through the implementation phases.
 At each step, it referenced the relevant parts of the specification, checked that implementations matched the contracts, and suggested next steps based on dependencies.
-The implementation process felt different because I wasn't making decisions on the fly—every component had a clear contract to follow, and I could focus on writing code rather than designing.
+The implementation process felt different because I wasn't making decisions on the fly.
+Every component had a clear contract to follow, and I could focus on writing code rather than designing.

 ### Iterations During Implementation

 During implementation, I discovered bugs and made design improvements.
-This is where an important aspect of Specify's workflow became clear: **modifying the spec and plan during implementation is expected and normal**.
+This is where an important aspect of spec-kit's workflow became clear: **modifying the spec and plan during implementation is expected and normal**.
 The workflow is iterative, not rigid.

 When I found issues or wanted to make changes, the workflow looked like this: